dwavesystems/dwave-cloud-client/docs/intro.rst

 * ``DWAVE_API_TOKEN`` may select the API token.

-For details on supported environment variables and prioritizing between these and values set explicitly or through configuration file, see the :func:`~dwave.cloud.config.load_config` method.
+For details on supported environment variables and prioritizing between these and values set explicitly or through a configuration file, see the :func:`~dwave.cloud.config.load_config` method.

 .. _interactiveCliConfiguration: